CodingMentalModels/nucleotide/README.md

 #### Modelling

-- Will need a graph representation to know which rooms are adjacent to other ones
+- Will need a graph (network) representation to know which rooms are adjacent to other ones
     - # of rooms total
     - # of each type of room
         - Entrance